Datamine/Project-Euler/README.md

 # Project-Euler
 My solutions to Project Euler exercises.
-Currently this lists only solutions in Python 3.6, but I plan to add some solutions in other languages as well.
+Currently this lists only solutions in Python 3.6, though I may eventually add some solutions in other languages as well.

+All solutions should be run from the `/Project-Euler` directory.
+There's a small preamble in some solutions that appends to the system path so that `Utilities` can be imported.
+For example, from here you might run: `python3 005/solution.py`.

+## Tools and Addenda

+You may find the following useful:

 - `new-problem.py`: running this generates a new folder and solution template.
 Takes one command-line argument: the new problem.
 Example: `python3 new-problem.py 999`.

-All solutions should be run from the `/Project-Euler` directory.
-There's a small preamble in some solutions that appends to the system path so that `Utilities` can be imported.
-For example, from here you might run: `python3 005/solution.py`.

-## Addenda

-Also included are some test-suites, etc. You may find the following files useful:

 - `clean-swapfiles.sh`: recursively cleans out all the vim swapfiles in the directory.
 Remember to `chmod 755 clean-swapfiles.sh` before attempting to use.